The 22nd ACTWG meeting was held in Lima, Peru on 23 February 2016.

 Implementing the UN Convention against Corruption

 In the APEC Economic Leaders Declaration, Vladivostok, Russia 2012, Leaders encouraged members to fully implement the UN Convention against Corruption.
-Brunei Darussalam, Chie, China, Indonesia, the Philippines, New Zealand, and Papua New Guinea, Chinese Taipei, Singapore, Thailand and Viet Nam shared their reports on developments and progress implementing the UN Convention against Corruption (UNCAC) and other domestic initiatives and legal advances related to anti-corruption and transparency.
+Brunei Darussalam, Chile, China, Indonesia, the Philippines, New Zealand, and Papua New Guinea, Chinese Taipei, Singapore, Thailand and Viet Nam shared their reports on developments and progress in implementing the UN Convention against Corruption (UNCAC) and other domestic initiatives and legal advances related to anti-corruption and transparency.

 Collaboration with Other Multilateral Organizations

-Representatives from UN Offices on Drugs and Crime (UNODC), OECD and INTERPOL shared their reports on recent activities related to transparency and anticorruption and possible opportunities for collaboration with ACTWG.
+Representatives from Transparency International, Organization for Economic Co-operation and Development (OCDE), United Nations Office on Drugs and Crime (UNODC), Inter-American Development Bank, United Nations Development Programme (UNDP), the World Bank, the INTERPOL, and the American Bar Association (ABA) shared their reports on recent activities related to transparency and anticorruption and possible opportunities for collaboration with ACTWG.

 Handbook on Prosecuting Corruption and Money Laundering Cases

 Chile and Thailand presented the Handbook "Designing Best Models on Prosecuting Corruption and Money Laundering Cases Using Financial Flow Tracking Techniques and Investigative Intelligence for Effective Conviction and Asset Recovery to Promote Regional Economic Integration.”
 This handbook highlights the best tools to deal with investigation and prosecution of complex criminal cases of corruption and money laundering.
 The 3rd workshop was held on 24 August 2015, in Cebu, Philippines.

 Workshops and Projects in 2015